calaldees/teacherEducation/teacherEducation/inclusion-individual-planning.md

 > Sina has english as a second language and always needs additional teacher support to start a task.
 They either complete programming assignments very well or fails to submit anything.
 Year 9.

-> Brian (Year 7) can reason about tasks verbally, but types so slowly that he has been unable to complete 4 out of the 6 tasks in the space of the lesson this term.
+> Brian (Year 7) can reason about tasks verbally, but uses a keyboard so slowly that he has been unable to complete 4 out of the 6 tasks in the space of the lesson this term.
 He has come back at lunchtime to finish his tasks.

 > Add your own from your experience